Special educational needs

 The transition process to a new school can be a daunting experience for any parent and we try to make this process as smooth as possible by visiting students in their Primary School, meeting key staff and a range of orientation activities at Dixons Kings Academy.

-If you have concerns about the support that will be available for your child once they move to Dixons Kings Academy, the SENDCO - Mr James Benson- is always willing to talk through these worries with you.
+If you have concerns about the support that will be available for your child once they move to Dixons Kings Academy, Nicola Cunningham (Head of SEND) and Andrea Dyxkhoorn (SENDCo) are always willing to talk through these worries with you.